junhua/FEND-P4/README.md

 - dynamically define the number of pizzas in the background
 - change all querySelectors to document.getElementById or document.getElementByClassName

+# Starting point
+Simply open index.html on the root directory.

 # Archive

 default comments below